Gerie-2017/reinforcement_L/README.md

 # reinforcement_L
-documentation repo about RL and related
+Documentation repo about RL and related